Table of Contents

 Common approach: run the policy until your youngest turns ~25 (finished full-time education).

-Clean applications (no health issues) are accepted immediately.
+Usually no. Clean applications (no health issues) are accepted immediately.
+Moderate cases may need GP reports; full medicals are rare.

 Most policies include Children’s Life Cover as a built-in extra — typically up to €7,000 from 3 months to age 18 (or 25 if in full-time education).